140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Soulguardians

 Protective beings who safeguard the spiritual development of younger species.
-They work subtly to prevent civilizations from losing their essential humanity.
+They work subtly to prevent civilizations from losing their sense of self.

 Fateweavers

 Mysterious entities who claim to see and sometimes adjust the threads of destiny that connect all beings.
-Their interventions reshape entire timelines.
+Their interventions can change whole timelines.

 Transcendents

-Beings who have supposedly moved beyond all physical limitations and exist as pure consciousness exploring infinite possibilities across countless realities.
+Beings who have supposedly moved beyond physical limits and exist as pure consciousness exploring many possible realities.

 Exotic Physiologies